pippinbarr/v-r-5/process/talks/talk.md

 But I'm not here to make the long story short.
 It's opposite day!

-Rather, I want to show you five key design (process) themes that made *v r 5* what it became, using the MDM to illustrate them.
+Rather, I want to show you four key design (process) themes that made *v r 5* what it became, using the MDM to illustrate them.

 ## The MDM and Design Reflection